robertshaw87/code-drills/11 - Constructor Functions and Algorithms/03 - Water Jugs/README.md

 * You cannot pour the water from jars anywhere except into another jar

 * By only pouring water back and forth between the three jars, end up with exactly 4 cups of water in either the 8-cup jar or the 5-cup jar.

+* Write every pour you have to do inside the `challenge-prompt.md` file